 Erectile dysfunction, including ED caused by medication, is treatable.
 If you would like to take action and treat ED, it’s important to talk to a healthcare provider.

-Xanax (alprazolam) is a medication used to treat anxiety and panic disorders.
+Xanax, which contains the active ingredient alprazolam, is a medication that’s prescribed to treat anxiety and panic disorders.
 It belongs to a class of medications known as benzodiazepines and works by binding to certain receptors in your brain to reduce excitement.

-After you take Xanax, you’ll typically feel more relaxed and less likely to experience symptoms of anxiety.
+After you take Xanax, you’ll generally feel more relaxed and less likely to experience symptoms of anxiety.

 Like many other benzodiazepines, Xanax is usually an effective treatment for anxiety and panic disorders when it’s used as prescribed.
 However, it can cause a range of side effects and, when misused, can be habit-forming.

-Currently, there is minimal scientific research that looks specifically at the relationship between Xanax and erectile dysfunction.
+Currently, there’s very little scientific research that looks specifically at the relationship between Xanax and erectile dysfunction.